AUTeam2/server-setup/README.md

 - Django webinterface, hosted by a development server

 ## Docker-compose
-The *docker-compose.yml* file does:
+The *docker-compose.yml* file handles:
-- Coordinates of construction, startup and shutdown and destruction of the services (running in containers).
+- Coordination of construction, startup, shutdown and destruction of the services (running in containers).
-- Ensures a network between running services (between containers).
+- Creation a network between running services (between containers).
-- Maps ports between containers and the host OS.
+- Mapping of ports between containers and the host OS.
-- Specifies storage.
+- Specification of storage.

 ## How to use
 Before running the services the first time, see the sections: